RonnChyran/turing-stuff/README.md

 turing-stuff
 ============

 Random stuff done in turing.
-Everything is licensed under MIT
+Everything is licensed under MIT.
+If you are to use any part of the code contained within the files in this repository, you must copy and paste the following comment snippet before the header.

 ```csharp
 /*